neerajp99/social_auth_foursquare/README.txt

 to /user/login/foursquare, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/foursquare link, it automatically takes user to Foursquare Accounts for authentication.
-Foursquare then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Foursquare, that user is logged in.
-Otherwise a new Drupal user is created.
+After Foursquare has returned the user to your site, the module compares the user id or email address provided by Foursquare.
+If the user has previously registered using Foursquare or your site already has an account with the same email address, the user is logged in.
+If not, a new user account is created.
+Also, a Foursquare account can be associated with an authenticated user.

 SUPPORT REQUESTS
 ----------------